juju/docs/src/en/tut-charms.md

 # Working with charms, applications, and series

-In this tutorial you will apply knowledge pertaining to key Juju concepts detailed elsewhere in this documentation.
-They are charms, applications, units, and series.
-Specifically, you will gain experience in the following activities:
+In this tutorial you will apply knowledge of key Juju concepts detailed elsewhere in this documentation.
+These concepts are charms, applications, units, and series.
+Specifically, you will gain experience in the following:

  - Deploying an application
- - Relating applications
+ - Creating relations between applications
  - Exposing an application
- - Scaling up
+ - Scaling up an application
- - Removing units
+ - Scaling down an application
- - Removing applications
+ - Removing applications, units, and machines

 Although you can follow along by using any backing cloud, for simplicity this tutorial will use a local LXD cloud where the controller is named 'lxd' and the